Degrees of Abstraction – Degrees of Knowledge

 …philosophy doesn’t have some of the advantages of science (natural, empirical science, I assume)…

 …plenty of people have read Kahneman, know about Aumann’s Agreement Theorem, and still disagree about ethics, let alone more-inaccessible metaphysics.
 So we’ve all got the theologian problem…

 I see in this, as well as in many other comments, a mixing up of the three degrees of abstraction by which we can gain different types of knowledge.
 (Cf. Jacques Maritain, The Degrees of Knowledge, a work on epistemology.
 I did not find it online.)

-Natural sciences (physica) are about things perceptible by external senses, which we can know from observation and experimentation: this is the first degree of abstraction.
+Natural sciences (physica) are about things perceptible by external senses, which we can know at first from observation and experimentation, then we can abstract axioms and laws from them: this is the first degree of abstraction.

 Mathematics (mathematica) are at the second degree of abstraction and are devoted to measures and quantities; for more precision they most often work on ideal plane rather than on natural beings directly.

 Neither physica nor mathematica are directly of use to know or understand essence and existence, matter and form, potentiality and actuality (potency and act in scholastic terms), substance and accident, identity, finality, causality, etc. — in a word, metaphysica.
 (Cf. Maritain, Introduction to Philosophy, Preface to Metaphysics.
 Links at the bottom of the page.)